hyperlane-dev/hyperlane-ai/dataset/dataset.md

             .unwrap_or_default()
     }

-    /// Retrieves a specific cookie by its name from the response.
+    /// Attempts to retrieve a specific cookie by its name from the response.
     ///
     /// # Arguments
     ///